The information on the tabs below will guide you through the technology resources available to you at McCombs and help you use them.

 Open 24 hours, 7 days a week.

 The Reliant Productivity Center, also known as the Reliant Reading Room, is a study facility for McCombs School students only.
 You must bring your student ID to enter this room, as the door unlocks with a proximity card reader.
 Individual study carrels are available for private study; all come equipped with power outlets and Kensington lock loops to secure notebook computers against theft.
 Several group study areas are also available.
 Group study rooms can be reserved on the lab reservations page.
-The productivity center has its own printer and has complete wireless coverage.
+The productivity center has its own printer, a section of desktop computers as well as complete wireless coverage.

 Food and drink are not allowed in the Reliant Productivity Center.